 2. PRIMROSE HILL (Camden)

-One of Camden’s hidden gems, this strategically-located hill offer breathtaking views across London depicting the famous skyline, whether at night or during the day, the panoramic landscape will undoubtedly mesmerise you.
+One of Camden’s hidden gems, this strategically-located hill offers breathtaking views across London depicting the famous skyline, whether at night or during the day, the panoramic landscape will undoubtedly mesmerise you.

 It can be easily reached whether from Regent’s Park or Camden Town.